Sonnet 130: My Mistress’ Eyes are Nothing Like the Sun

 Analysis of Poetic Devices Used in Sonnet 130

 Poetic and literary devices are the same, but a few are used only in poetry.
 Here is an analysis of some of the poetic devices used in this rhyme.

 - Sonnet: A sonnet is a fourteen-lined poem usually written in iambic pentameter.
 This Shakespearean sonnet consists of three quatrains and a couplet.

 - Couplet: There are two constructive lines of verse in a couplet, usually in the same meter and joined by rhyme.
 This sonnet ends with a couplet, which usually reveals the central idea of the poem.

 - Rhyme Scheme: The poem follows the ABAB CDCD EFEF GG rhyme scheme.

-- End Rhyme: End rhyme is used to make the stanza melodious.
-Shakespeare has used end rhyme in the poem.
+- End Rhyme: End Rhyme is used to make the stanza melodious.
+Shakespeare uses end rhyme in the poem.
 For example, “sun/dun”, “rare/compare”, “white/delight” and “know/go.”